jailkey/MoldJS/README.md

 	src="Mold.js" type="text/javascript"
 ></script>
 ```
-After you add a path to the external repository you can get the external Seed in the include property with the prefix "external->".
+After you add the path to the external repository, you can get external Seeds in the include property with the prefix "external->".

 ```javascript
 Seed({